-Tualang honey benefits come from bees that nest high in the tualang tree, a very tall tree found in the jungles of South East Asia.
-These bees collect pollen and nectar from various wild flowers in the area and many think this is the reason why this honey has been shown to have so many beneficial effects.
+Tualang honey benefits come from the tree where bees select their pollen: the tualang tree.
+Tualang trees are extremely tall trees found only in the jungles of South East Asia.
+Bees collect pollen and nectar from various wild flowers in the area and many think this is the reason why this honey has been shown to have so many beneficial effects.

-NOTE: This honey is also known as Koompasia excelsa or Semerak honey.
+NOTE: This special honey is also known as Koompasia excelsa or Semerak honey.

-Benefits include: decreasing the wound size of burns and provides control of burn infections; exerting anti-oxidant activities against pancreatic cells and so reducing hyperglycemia in diabetic models.
-It has also shown to have strong anti-cancer activity AND what is of interest to readers of this site, it has been shown to increase the building of trabecular bone - the inner bone that is so important for having 'strong bones'.
+Tualang honey does more than buildinf stronger bones.
+This special honey decreases the wound size of burns and provides control of burn infections.
+It exerts anti-oxidant activities against pancreatic cells and so it reduces hyperglycemia in diabetic models.
+It has also shown to have strong anti-cancer activity AND what is of most interest to readers of this site, it has been shown to increase the building of trabecular bone - the inner bone that is so important for having 'strong bones'.